Virtual-Technology-Laboratory/ProceduralLandcoverDresser/README.md

  **Section 2 \- Adjust Variables in PLD script**

 	2.1 Assign Terrain Values
 	- In the inspector for the GameObject housing the PLD script in your scene, link the terrain data to the script.

+	2.2 Place Terrain in unique layer.
-Also, you will need to have a Layer dedicated to just the terrain which you can select from the drop down (you may need to create it).
-Make sure the terrain is on this layer.
+	- You will need to have a Layer dedicated to just the terrain which you can select from the drop down (you may need to create it).

-	2.2

 **Section 3 \- Assign Key Image**

+	3.1 Setup your key image texture in the Project window

+	3.2 Assign the texture file to the 'Key Image' in the PLD inspector

 **Section 4 \- Populate Lists**